Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Evaluation

 \subsection{Ablations}

-We present our ablation experiments validating the scalability of the \sys tree construction algorithm (Section~\ref{sec:tree-results}), the robustness of \sys tree sampling and verification algorithm (Section~\ref{sec:sample-results}), and the hardware-awareness of the \sys tree optimizer (Section~\ref{sec:hardware-results}).
+We present our ablation experiments validating the scalability of the \sys tree construction algorithm (Section~\ref{sec:tree-results}), and the robustness of \sys tree sampling and verification algorithm (Section~\ref{sec:sample-results}).
 For each of these experiments, we only vary one element at a time (e.g., the tree structure for Section~\ref{sec:tree-results}) to study the gains attained by each component of \sys.